noodldocs/noodldocs.github.io/2.4/guides/lists/list-basics/README.md

 </div>

-Now we have items flowing in to the repeater.
+Now we have items flowing into the repeater.

 ## Create a List Item Template
-Next step is to create a component that can serve as a template for the **Repeater** so it can create one instance of it per list item.
+Next step is to create a component that can serve as a template for the **Repeater**.
+One component will be created per item in the **Array** that's feeding the **Repeater**.

 Create a new Visual Component.
 Call it "Player Item".